-- ✓ Regeneration we will deliver our major programmes and projects focussed on making North East Lincolnshire a better place to live, work, invest, visit, and stay. - ✓ Green Future we will continue our journey to be a carbon neutral organisation, support others to reduce their impact and our work in partnership to protect and enhance our natural assets. - ✓ Environment we will ensure we have the capacity to keep our streets clean and maintain our parks and open spaces for everyone to enjoy. - ✓ Enforcement we will advocate a zero-tolerance model by continual review of the effectiveness of our delivery models, increasing capacity where it is needed and increased police/partnership working that is focused on outcomes and create public places where our residents, visitors and businesses feel safe. - ✓ Education and Skills we will work with our early years settings and education providers for children to remain in mainstream settings in order to improve their attainment and attendance outcomes.
-There will be a priority focus on vulnerable cohorts, including, but not exhaustive to children in care and care leavers, children with a social worker, children with SEND, and young people not in education, employment, or training.
-(NEET) We will support our key economic sectors with their skills needs by collaborating with training providers, ensuring all our residents have access to, and awareness of, the skills needed for our future workforce. - ✓ Children, young people, and their families building on the progress of our improvement journey to date, we will continue to focus on ensuring a strong, stable, and resilient workforce, to strengthen practice and deliver the best outcomes for children, young people, and families, and with a focus on providing family help and intervention at the right time. - ✓ Adult Social Care we will maximise the benefit to North East Lincolnshire through the Health and Care Partnership arrangements, building on the legacy of the former NELC/CCG Union arrangements, to join up Health and Social Care provision in a way that provides better support and care and makes best use of resources. - ✓ We will work with our communities to develop specific strategies aimed at tackling the issues faced by communities in East and West Marsh, especially in relation to housing. - ✓ We will increase the level of marketing of the area both as a whole and in terms of the unique selling points of Grimsby, Cleethorpes, Immingham and the Wolds, as great places to invest, work, live, visit, and stay. - ✓ We will work with colleagues from across Greater Lincolnshire to further explore opportunities for collaboration and closer working between the upper tier councils, including seizing the opportunities afforded by the Greater Lincolnshire Devolution deal.
+- Regeneration we will deliver our major programmes and projects focussed on making North East Lincolnshire a better place to live, work, invest, visit, and stay. - ✓ Green Future we will continue our journey to be a carbon neutral organisation, support others - Environment we will ensure we have the capacity to keep our streets clean and maintain our parks and open spaces for everyone to enjoy. - Enforcement we will advocate a zero-tolerance model by continual review of the effectiveness businesses feel safe. - Education and Skills we will work with our early years settings and education providers for children in care and care leavers, children with a social worker, children with SEND, and young people not in education, employment, or training.
+(NEET) We will support our key economic have access to, and awareness of, the skills needed for our future workforce. - ✓ Children, young people, and their families building on the progress of our improvement with a focus on providing family help and intervention at the right time. - ✓ Adult Social Care we will maximise the benefit to North East Lincolnshire through the Health and Care Partnership arrangements, building on the legacy of the former NELC/CCG Union and care and makes best use of resources. - ✓ We will work with our communities to develop specific strategies aimed at tackling the issues faced by communities in East and West Marsh, especially in relation to housing. - ✓ We will increase the level of marketing of the area both as a whole and in terms of the unique live, visit, and stay. - ✓ We will work with colleagues from across Greater Lincolnshire to further explore opportunities for collaboration and closer working between the upper tier councils, including seizing the opportunities afforded by the Greater Lincolnshire Devolution deal.